trenztechno/pos-backend/API_DOCUMENTATION.md

 }
 ```

+**Important Notes:**
-**Note:** Bills are now stored in a structured, relational format (Bill and BillItem models) instead of JSON blobs.
-This makes the system fully extendable for future business logic like:
+- Bills are stored in a **structured, relational format** (Bill and BillItem models) instead of JSON blobs
+- This makes the system **fully extendable** for future business logic:
   - Analytics and reporting (e.g., "Show top 5 selling items")
   - Inventory deduction (automatically reduce stock when bill is created)
   - Tax reporting (e.g., "Calculate total CGST payable for March")
   - Customer loyalty programs
   - Advanced filtering and querying
+- **Duplicate Handling**: If a bill with the same `invoice_number` already exists for the vendor, the server will skip it (no error)
+- **Passive Receiver**: Server accepts bills even with missing optional fields or invalid data structure
+- **Item Linking**: If `item_id` is provided in bill items and matches an existing Item, the bill item will be linked to the master Item record

 ---